Worship at Kol Shalom is egalitarian and emphasizes connection, participation and the joy of Judaism.

 Learn Our Kabbalat Shabbat Melodies

-Congregation Kol Shalom celebrates many of the Jewish holidays together.
-We open the year with Rosh Hashanah and Yom Kippur services.
+Congregation Kol Shalom celebrates many of the Jewish festivals throughout the year together.
 For Sukkot, a sukkah is constructed in our garden for a celebratory potluck.
 Simchat Torah includes dancing and singing.
 Our Hanukkah party features a latke cook-off, fun dreidel tables and craft activities.

 To celebrate Tu B’shevat, the New Year for the Trees, we have planted trees and flowers in our garden.
 The kids take over Purim with the Megillah reading, a shpeil, and a fun carnival.
 During Passover, we come together for a community seder.
 Shavuot sees a Tikkun Leil Shavuot, an evening of study, and a dairy potluck.
 Each Rosh Chodesh, women gather for spiritual development, renewal, healing and friendship.